 Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
+Incorporate and cite two sources (one source per question) to support your answers.
 You must answer number 4.

 - 1. How do you demonstrate passion for serving God, the Church, and the world? - 2.
 How do you serve the world by answering the call to be a teacher? - 3.
 How is service to others related to the professional dispositions of open-mindedness, caring, and social justice? - 4.
 Discuss your strengths (reinforcements) and weaknesses (refinements) in meeting the mission statement.